 There is no doubt that they taught Jesus through their example.
 Jesus had sensitivity towards the sick, the outcasts, the poor, and the marginalized.
 He was alert to injustice and worked against it.
 He taught His followers about being strong in our weakness, how to live with mercy and in peace, and how to respond in a loving, non-violent way.
 Surely He learned a lot about this from His parents, though He was God and also learned from His Father in Heaven.
 But Jesus desired for His human family to be whole, therefore He came to heal that which divides and that which wounds.
 All of these were values that came from His humble family.
 His sinless mother, Mary, must have taught Jesus through her reflection and prayer and Joseph must have been an example of quiet strength, teaching Jesus how to live with humility when there would have been a lot of temptation to be known as a person of importance.

 Let us learn from the lessons of the Holy Family.
 They did not make a show of who they were.
 When the shepherds and magi came to worship Jesus they did not let it ‘go to their heads’ knowing they were the parents of God’s own Son.
 They did not fight the authorities.
 Rather they accepted their poverty and learned from it.
-They teach us that we must reach out to those around us with humility.
+They teach us that we must reach out to those around us with respect and humility.
 They teach us that we are one family in Christ and that it is up to us to reach out to the poor, the lonely, the hurting and the lost.
 We are the ones who have to work for peace by bringing love wherever we may be.
 We are the ones who need to recognize that we are part of the Holy Family, not onlookers off-stage who merely gaze on the Nativity scene.
 No, they draw us in, not only to be active participants, but as their brothers and sisters.
 Let us embrace our true family of origin which is the Holy Family of Mary, Joseph, and Jesus.
 Let us find our identity as one with them.

 May we be grateful for our membership in the family of Jesus!
 May we recognize that we are all brothers and sisters, even with those who seem so very different than ourselves!
 May we be filled with compassion and mercy for those with whom it is difficult to relate!
 May we realize that as members of the Holy Family we must respond by actively reaching out to our brothers and sisters!
 And may we have gratitude for the love of the Holy Family which is extended to us!
 Let us meet and adore at the foot of the manger alongside shepherds and kings, Mary and Joseph!
 Peace!